 Analysis was undertaken of secondary data pertaining to the use of social media by a Liberal Democrat candidate, Martin Tod, and a Conservative candidate, Steve Brine, in the Winchester constituency.
 Specifically this comprised analysis of Twitter followers, activity (number of ‘tweets’) on Twitter, and how many expert lists that the candidates were named on.
 In addition a content analysis was undertaken of ‘tweet’ contents, which was subjected to both quantitative and qualitative analysis.
 On Facebook, data on number of friends and number of group followers was analysed.
 Finally, data from YouTube highlighted the number of videos uploaded, the number of channel views, and the number of subscribers.
 This data was analysed and charted across a 15 month period, between March 2009 and June 2010.

-The well-versed strengths of quantitative research are its scientific precision and strength of conviction, but its principal weakness is its inherent lack of explanatory capability (Tashakkori and Teddlie 2003; Patton 2002).
-In particular for this study, where the quantitative data only presents activity, it was necessary to add a more in-depth qualitative element to the research.

 Qualitative methods